 Non-prejudicial description for a chronic eczema of different aetiology on hands and feet.

 Clinical featuresThis section has been translated automatically.

 Hyperkeratotic rhagadiform eczema of the hands and feet is a chronic or chronically recurrent eczema that can affect the hands, fingers, interdigits and back of the hand.
 It shows a colourful picture with itching, extensive redness, interspersed fine blisters, papules and hyperkeratotic plaques as well as mostly diffuse coarse lamellar scaling.
 On the flexor side of the wrist, the eczematous changes are blurred (important DD to psoriasis palmaris) and can spread to the forearm flexor side.
 Erosions and rhagades are also observed.

 DiagnosisThis section has been translated automatically.

-To be clarified is an atopic diathesis (atopic hand/foot eczema), a contact sensitization (if necessary occupational disease), a psoriasis palmaris/plantaris like a tinea palmaris/plantaris.
-If these diseases are excluded, the descriptive diagnosis "hyperkeratotic rhagadiform eczema of the hands and feet" can be named as the exclusion diagnosis.
+An atopic diathesis (atopic hand/foot eczema), a contact sensitization (occupational disease if applicable), a psoriasis palmaris/plantaris and a tinea palmaris/plantaris must be clarified.
+If these diseases are excluded, the descriptive diagnosis "hyperkeratotic-rhagadiform hand/foot eczema" can be named as a diagnosis of exclusion.

 TherapyThis section has been translated automatically.